inidun/inidun_hub/README.md

-# JupyterHub deployment of WeStAc related projects
+# JupyterHub deployment of INIDUN related projects

 This JupyterHub setup is based on this [blog post](https://opendreamkit.org/2018/10/17/jupyterhub-docker/) and the [The Littlest JupyterHub](https://the-littlest-jupyterhub.readthedocs.io/en/latest/).